Nickel–zinc battery: Advantages

-Nickel–zinc cells have an open circuit voltage of 1.85 volts when fully charged, and a nominal voltage of 1.65 V. This makes NiZn particularly suitable for electronic products that require the 1.5 V of alkaline primary cells rather than the 1.2 V of most rechargeable cells (most circuits tolerate the slightly higher voltage), and will not function correctly beyond, typically, the endpoint voltage of an alkaline cell.
+Nickel–zinc cells have an open circuit voltage of 1.85 volts when fully charged, and a nominal voltage of 1.65 V. This makes Ni–Zn particularly suitable for electronic products that require the 1.5 V of alkaline primary cells rather than the 1.2 V of most rechargeable cells (most circuits tolerate the slightly higher voltage), and will not function correctly beyond, typically, the endpoint voltage of an alkaline cell.
 The output voltage of a 1.2 V rechargeable cell will drop to this point before it has fully delivered its charge.

-For use in multi-cell batteries, the higher voltage of NiZn cells requires fewer cells than NiCd and NiMH for the same voltage.
+For use in multi-cell batteries, the higher voltage of Ni–Zn cells requires fewer cells than NiCd and NiMH for the same voltage.
 They have low internal impedance (typically 5 milliohms), which allows for high battery discharge rates, up to 50C.
 (C is battery capacity in Ah, divided by one hour.)

 Newer cells which are more powerful and have a life of up to 800 cycles can be an alternative to Li-ion batteries for electric vehicles.

-NiZn batteries do not use mercury, lead, or cadmium, or metal hydrides, all of which can be difficult to recycle.
+Nickel–zinc batteries do not use mercury, lead, or cadmium, or metal hydrides, all of which can be difficult to recycle.
 Both nickel and zinc are commonly occurring elements in nature, and can be fully recycled.
 NiZn cells use no flammable active materials or organic electrolytes, and later designs use polymeric separators which reduce the dendrites problem.

 Properly designed NiZn cells can have very high power density and good low-temperature discharging performance, and can be discharged to almost 100% and recharged without problems.
-As of 2017 they were available in sizes up to F, and 50Ah/ prismatic cell.
+As of 2017 they were available in sizes up to F, and 50Ah/prismatic cell.

 Zinc is a cheap and abundant metal, the 24th most abundant element in the Earth's crust, and is not dangerous to health.

 Common oxidation is +2, so charge and discharge move two electrons instead of one as in NiMH batteries.

 Charging

-Chargers for NiZn batteries must be capable of charging a battery with a fully charged voltage of 1.85 V per cell, higher than the 1.4 V of NiMH.
+Chargers for nickel–zinc batteries must be capable of charging a battery with a fully charged voltage of 1.85 V per cell, higher than the 1.4 V of NiMH.
 NiZn technology is well suited for fast recharge cycling, as optimum charge rates of C or C/2 are preferred.

 Known charging regimes include a constant current of C or C/2 to cell voltage = 1.9 V. One manufacturer recommends charging at a constant current of C/4 to C until cell voltage reaches 1.9V, then continuing to charge at a constant voltage of 1.9V until charge current declines to C/40.

-Maximum charge time was stated in 2009 to be about 3 hours.
+Maximum charge time was stated in 2009 to be about three hours.
 Once charged, continuous trickle charging is not recommended, as recombination is not provided for, and excess hydrogen will eventually vent, adversely affecting battery cycle life.
 Some chargers for NiZn batteries state that they do not trickle charge after the battery is fully charged, but shut off.